FREQUENTLY ASKED QUESTIONS

 It is the desire of New Life to maintain contact with all birth parent(s).
 We want to be available to help birth parent(s) work through their grief and build a relationship with the adoptive family.

 What happens if the baby is born with birth defects?
 Will the adoptive parents still want to adopt the baby?

 If the child’s difficulties are such that the chosen family feels they are not prepared or equipped to accept a child with these special needs, the birth mother can select another adoptive family.
-The child may also be placed in a transitional home until an appropriate family is selected.
-New Life will help facilitate an appropriate placement if the defects are severe.

 How soon after the baby is born can she/he be placed in her/his new home?

 The baby can be placed with the adoptive family as soon as the birth mother signs the Relinquishment of Parental Rights, which can be as soon as 48 hours after the baby’s birth.

 If the baby is 48 hours old and the birth family needs more time to decide, what happens?

 A baby might go into transitional care if a birth mother needs more time to consider her choice (up to 5 days).